OrphicAbyss/Polymorpher/README.md

 It supports the full set of 8086 instructions, the assembler structures are used to generate the Op Code table.
 Not all instructions or instruction formats (such as addressing) are tested.
 Bugs should be reported for fixing.

+### Assembler Steps
+1. Scanner - Converts text into low level tokens
+2. Tokeniser - Converts basic tokens into tokens for assembler
+3. Parser - Turns tokens into an array of assembler statements
+4. Assemble (Stage 1) - Turns each statement into binary, collecting an array of label references
+5. Assemble (State 2) - Loops through placeholder labels references and regenerates binary with correct locations, loops until binary size is stable.

 Emulator Details
 -------